‘Never again’: Regulatory reform pledged to prevent repeat of water bill hikes

 And it would oversee maintenance and investment in water infrastructure so that “hard-working British families are never again hit by the shocking bill hikes we saw last year”.

-Questioned by journalists after the speech about future bill hikes, Mr Reed insisted it was “absolutely the intention” that the reforms would ensure there was adequate investment in the long term to prevent the kind of 30% increase seen in customer water bills last year at the next price review in five years.
+Questioned by journalists after the speech about future bill hikes, Mr Reed insisted it was “absolutely the intention” that the reforms would ensure there was adequate investment in the long term to prevent the kind of 30% increase on water bills announced late last year, at the next price review in five years.

 He also accused the Tories of failing to ensure sufficient investment in crumbling pipes and infrastructure that would have prevented the recent hikes.